 This article led me to consider one aspect only briefly referenced: the role of product and category information in the shopping experience, and how changes in retailing have removed the traditional source of information from the shopping experience.

-Consider the evolution of bricks-and-mortar retail as it experienced the growth of its online cousin.
+Consider the evolution of brick-and-mortar retail as it experienced the growth of its online cousin.
 As Rigby recalls, in the early days of online shopping retailers built separate Internet organizations, dreaming of spinning them off for Internet riches.
 This separate reporting structure led to disconnects between the online and in-store experiences.
 With the crash of the DotCom bubble, companies eventually integrated the Internet with their brick and mortar stores.

 Or did they?

 Certainly, integration is better today than in the past.
 Shoppers can research whether a book is available at their local Barnes and Noble.
 They can order a product at Best Buy and pick it up 30 minutes later (Penney’s, on the other hand, has had issues).
-The Bricks and Mortar experience has merged into the DotCom.
+The Brick and Mortar experience has merged into the DotCom.
 But physical stores have not returned the favor.